 6. Basic staples you have stored like flour, sugar, honey, oil, baking powder, baking soda, and spices.

-7. Skills like bread making, learn to make biscuits and crackers.
+7. Skills like bread making, learning to make biscuits and crackers.

 8. Skills-handyman stuff